Flag

 Economy

-Guinea-Bissau's economy is marked by extreme poverty, with a large portion of the population living below the poverty line.
-It heavily relies on agriculture, particularly the export of cashew nuts and fish, but has been significantly affected by political instability and corruption, leading to a fragile economic environment.
+Guinea-Bissau's economy is marked by extreme poverty, with a large portion of the population living below the poverty line, and is heavily reliant on agriculture, particularly the export of cashew nuts and fish.
+Political instability and corruption have hindered economic growth, although recent efforts, including an IMF-backed structural reform program, have shown signs of recovery.

 Buy Full Guinea Bissau Report